alexskrypnyk/customizer

 GitHub Issues GitHub Pull Requests Test PHP codecov GitHub release (latest by date) LICENSE Renovate

-The Customizer allows template project authors to ask users questions during the composer create-project command and then update the code base based on their answers.
+The Customizer allows template project authors to ask users questions during the composer create-project command and then update the newly created project based on the received answers.

 TL;DR